Darko Todorović: Akhmat Grozny

-In September 2021, Todorović was loaned to Russian side Akhmat Grozny for the remainder of campaign.
-He made his competitive debut for the team against Zenit St. Petersburg on 11 September.
+In September 2021, Todorović was loaned to Russian team Akhmat Grozny for the remainder of the campaign.
+He made his competitive debut for the side against Zenit St. Petersburg on 11 September.

 In June 2022, Akhmat Grozny signed Todorović on a two-year deal.

+On 6 May 2023, he scored his first goal for the club in a triumph over Torpedo Moscow.

+In January 2024, he extended his contract with Akhmat Grozny until June 2027.

+He played his 100th for the squad on 24 May 2025 against Zenit St. Petersburg.

 International career

 Todorović represented Bosnia and Herzegovina at all youth levels.

-In January 2018, he received his first senior call-up, for friendly games against the United States and Mexico.
+In January 2018, he received his first senior call up, for friendly games against the United States and Mexico.
 He debuted against the former on 28 January.